Michael-Williams49/cnmooc-downloader-chrome/README.md

 1. Navigate to a CNMOOC webpage containing slideshows.
 2. Click on the CNMOOC Downloader extension icon.
-3. Click on the **Download Slideshows** button in the extension popup.
+3. Click on the **Download Slideshows** or **Download Videos** button in the extension popup.

-The extension will then attempt to find and download available slideshows from the page.
+The extension will then attempt to find and download available files from the page.

 ## Troubleshooting